tobogranyte/Udacity-Banana/Readme.md

 If each of these are present in the root folder (as they are when the project is clones), the project should run correctly for Linux and Mac.

+# Running the Code

+## From Jupyter Notebook

+* Fromm the `Banana Project` directory, open the Jupyter notebook `Banana_Project.ipynb`.
+* Make sure you are using a kernel in the drlnd environment you created [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+* If a different kernel is active, under the `Kernel` menu, select `Change kernel` and choose `drnld`.
+* Run each of the cells in `Setup Blocks`
+* To train the agent, run the final block in `Train the Agent`

+## From Command Line

+* Navigate to the root folder of the Banana Project repository.
+* Enter the following:

+    python Banana_Project.py